AP Interview: How Gazidis is leading the revival of AC Milan - WHIZ News

 So much has changed for Ivan Gazidis, swapping London for Milan.

-“It’s ludicrous,” the AC Milan chief executive tells The Associated Press.
+“It’s ludicrous,” the AC Milan chief executive opens an interview with The Associated Press.
 “You’re totally outmatched, especially with the Milan legends.
 They’re just so good looking and stylish.”

 Just like the revived team on the field.